White House says jobs data shows economy continuing to heal

-WASHINGTON The White House said on Friday that the U.S. economy is continuing to recover and stressed more needs to be done to spur growth, after the Labor Department released weaker-than-expected jobs figures.
+WASHINGTON The White House said on Friday that data showing hiring in the United States increased in October was proof the economy is on the mend, and stressed that the nation needs to stay with President Barack Obama's policies to dig out of hole created by the recession.

-"While there is more work that remains to be done, today's employment report provides further evidence that the U.S. economy is continuing to recover from the worst downturn since the Great Depression," Alan Krueger, chairman of the White House Council of Economic Advisers, said in a statement.
+"Today's employment report provides further evidence that the U.S. economy is continuing to heal from the wounds inflicted by the worst downturn since the Great Depression," Alan Krueger, chairman of the White House Council of Economic Advisers, said in a statement.

-The dismal August jobs report will pose a challenge for President Barack Obama as he tries to make his case for re-election, and dampens momentum coming out of this week's Democratic National Convention where Obama aimed to convince voters his policies will help the economy get back on track.
+The last jobs report ahead of the November 6 presidential election beat expectations and showed the economy added 171,000 jobs in October, according to the Labor Department.
+The unemployment rate inched up to 7.9 percent from 7.8 percent.

 (Reporting By Margaret Chadbourn; Editing by Vicki Allen)